saintedlama/passport-local-mongoose/README.md

 (in contrary to bcrypt).
 For every user a generated salt value is saved to make rainbow table attacks even harder.

 ### Examples
 For a complete example implementing a registration, login and logout see the [login example](https://github.com/saintedlama/passport-local-mongoose/tree/master/examples/login).

-## API Documentation
-### Instance methods
-* setPassword(password, cb) asynchronous method to set a user's password hash and salt
-* authenticate(password, cb) asynchronous method to authenticate a user instance

-### Static methods
-* authenticate() Generates a function that is used in Passport's LocalStrategy
-* serializeUser() Generates a function that is used by Passport to serialize users into the session
-* deserializeUser() Generates a function that is used by Passport to deserialize users into the session
-* register(user, password, cb) Convenience method to register a new user instance with a given password.
-Checks if username is unique.
-See [login example](https://github.com/saintedlama/passport-local-mongoose/tree/master/examples/login).
-* findByUsername() Convenience method to find a user instance by it's unique username.
-* createStrategy() Creates a configured passport-local `LocalStrategy` instance that can be used in passport.